xivid/ETH-Course-Guide-mdbook/src/index.md

 Hopefully all these information can help ETH students in course selecting, learning and exam preparing.

-You can browse courses by department in the leftside list, or find your course using the search bar.
+You can browse courses by department in the leftside list, or find your course using the search bar :)

 ## Contribute Your Experiences!